gizmodata/oracle-parquet-dumper/README.md

 [![PyPI version](https://badge.fury.io/py/oracle-parquet-dumper.svg)](https://badge.fury.io/py/oracle-parquet-dumper)
 [![PyPI Downloads](https://img.shields.io/pypi/dm/oracle-parquet-dumper.svg)](https://pypi.org/project/oracle-parquet-dumper/)

 The [GizmoData](https://gizmodata.com)™ Oracle Parquet Dumper utility is a command-line tool that allows you to export Oracle database table data to Parquet files.
-It can be used in conjunction with the [GizmoSQL](https://gizmodata.com/gizmosql) database engine to hyper-accelerate Oracle SQL workloads.
+It can be used in conjunction with the [GizmoSQL](https://gizmodata.com/gizmosql) database engine to hyper-accelerate Oracle SQL analytical (OLAP) workloads at reduced cost.

+This package uses the Python "[oracledb](https://pypi.org/project/oracledb/)" package to connect to Oracle databases, and the [pyarrow](https://pypi.org/project/pyarrow/) package to write Parquet files.

 ## Install package
 You can install `oracle-parquet-dumper` from source.